Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: : Large Language Model in Event Prediction

-Intuitively, the score is high when any of the top-ranked event types at this time can be strongly supported by the retrieved evidence.
-It means that an event is likely to happen at this time.
-Otherwise, even the top-ranked event types have no strong evidence in the history, which implies that the next event is unlikely to happen at this time.
-Therefore, our framework will return the time proposal $\hat{t}_i^{(m)}$ with the highest score $s_{\text{time}}(\hat{t}_i^{(m)})$ as its final prediction of the next event time.
-The details of score functions and the training method are introduced in \cref{sec:rank}.
+Intuitively, this score is high when any of the top-ranked event types at this time can be strongly supported by the retrieved evidence.
+Otherwise, even the top-ranked event types have no strong evidence in the history, which implies that the next event is unlikely to occur at this time.